 Our size medium test helmet tipped the OutdoorGearLab scale at 26.5 ounces (752 grams) with the chin guard attached.
 Without the chin guard, the helmet weighed 14.9 ounces (422 grams).
 While you can't really compare the weight of a full-face helmet with a half-shell, the Super is still the heaviest helmet in our test even without the chin guard.
 The next heaviest half-shell is the Fox Flux, which weighs a barely perceptible 0.5 ounces less than the Super 2R MIPS (in half-shell mode).

 The Super 2R and the half-shelled Super 2 are aimed at aggressive riders who value a little extra protection over saving a few ounces.
 The gram-counting crowd will want to look elsewhere.
-The lightest mountain bike specific helmet we've tested is the Smith Forefront, which weighs a scant 10.8 ounces, though we'd recommend the Giro Xar over the Forefront for most applications.
+We'd recommend the Giro Xar over the Forefront for most applications, though the Forefront is incredibly light weight.
 Cross-country racers who value light weight over all else may even want to consider a road bike helmet, which can weigh considerably less than mountain bike specific lids.

 Compared to other full-face helmets we've tested, the Super 2R is by far the lightest, though we don't think the amount of protection is comparable to a full-time full-face helmet, especially the ones that meet the ASTM 1952 standard for downhill mountain biking.
-The six downhill oriented helmets we recently tested in our Full-Face Downhill Mountain Bike Helmet Review ranged in weight from 34.0 ounces to a hefty 45.12 ounces, with the average of the six being 39.1 ounces.
 If you are looking for the lightest full-face for aggressive riding, we recommend you try the Fox Rampage, which is the lightest model we've tested that meets the ASTM F1952 standard, weighing in at 36.8 ounces.

 The Super 2R took the lowest score in our ventilation test.
 We scored the helmet with the chin bar attached, so you can't really compare the poor ventilation to any of the other helmets which don't have a chin guard.
 A full-face style helmet is never going to breathe as well as a half-shell simply because there is much more coverage around your head and something in close proximity to your main blow hole.
 However, compared to any of the helmets in our Full-Face Review, the Super 2R is considerably better ventilated.
 With the chin bar removed, the Super 2R is essentially the same as the Super 2.
 The Super 2 also scored fairly low in our ventilation test because of its generous coverage with relatively low percentage of vent-to-shell ratio.